MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/upgrade-readiness-resolve-issues.md

 The Upgrade Readiness proposed action plan is an optimally ordered list of apps and drivers that are in need of review.
 By testing apps and drivers in the order suggested by the proposed action plan, you are able to increase your number of “Ready to upgrade” computers in an efficient manner.
 The action plan can be a very powerful tool during upgrade planning – but it’s most helpful when it’s used correctly.
 This topic explains the proposed action plan, describes how to use it, and calls out a few misconceptions and invalid use cases that you should avoid.

-The proposed action plan represents the order thath Microsoft recommends you rationalize the upgrade-readiness of your apps and drivers.
+The proposed action plan represents the order that Microsoft recommends you rationalize the upgrade-readiness of your apps and drivers.
 By validating apps and drivers in the order proposed, you can ensure that you are testing efficiently.

 Each item in the proposed action plan represents either an application or a driver that you have not yet marked “Ready to upgrade.”